DARE TO COMPARE

 MAZDA CX-50

-You work hard through the week, both at your job and at home.
-On weekends, you and your family like to play hard too, following the call of the wild into the outdoors.
-This adventurous spirit requires a vehicle ready to heed that call along with you—and keep up the pace.
+You work hard through the week.
+On weekends, you and your family like to play hard too.
+This adventurous spirit requires a vehicle ready to heed that call.
 Enter the Mazda CX-50 and the Subaru Outback.

-Which crossover SUV is better equipped to handle the demands of daily commutes and drop-offs as well as road trips into the unknown with equal enthusiasm?
-The team at Mazda of Wesley Chapel has crafted this comparison to help drivers near Wesley Chapel, Tampa, and Crystal Springs, FL choose their next on-road companion—that’s also prepared to head off the pavement at a moment’s notice.
+Which crossover SUV is better equipped to handle the demands of daily commutes as well as road trips with equal enthusiasm?
+The MAZDA of Wesley Chapel team has crafted this comparison to help drivers near Wesley Chapel, Tampa, and Crystal Springs, FL choose their next on- and off-road companion.

 STANDARD HORSEPOWER